Does Pennsylvania Have a One Bite Rule?

 One-Bite Rule

-Instead of the strict liability statute for dog bites, some states have a one-bite rule.
+Some states have a one-bite rule instead of a strict liability statute for dog bites.
 This rule states that dog owners are liable for bite-related damages only if the pet has a history of violence.

 This rule doesn't mean that a dog gets one penalty-free bite.